DEIS-Tools/MAES/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.
+When contributing to this repository, please first discuss the change you wish to make via [Issues](https://github.com/MalteZA/MAES/issues).

 Please note we have a code of conduct, please follow it in all your interactions with the project.